MicrosoftDocs/azure-docs/articles/marketplace/usage-dashboard.md

 :::image type="content" source="./media/usage-dashboard/orders-by-offers-and-skus-2.png" alt-text="Illustrates the Orders by offers and SKUs chart on the Usage dashboard.
 The Offer trend, SKUs trend, and Seats trend are shown.":::

-#### Normalized usage by other dimensions: VM Size, sales channels, and offer types

-Normalized usage by other dimensions: VM Size, Sales Channels and Offer Types
+#### Normalized usage by other dimensions: VM Size, Sales channels, and Offer type

 There are three tabs for the dimensions: VM size, Sales channels, and Offer type.
 You can see the usage metrics and month-over-month trend against each of these dimensions.